 Natural Remedies for Kidney Stones:

 - Apple Cider Vinegar: Similarly, adding 2 tablespoons of apple cider vinegar to 6-8 ounces of water can help dissolve kidney stones.
-You can also substitute other vinegars for apple cider vinegar, like in salad vinaigrettes.
-It's important to note, however, that any more than 2 tablespoons a day can lead to tooth enamel decay, acid reflux, and even issues with blood sugar (as well as negatively interact with some medications).
+You can also substitute other vinegars for apple cider vinegar.
+It's important to note, however, that any more than 2 tablespoons a day is not recommended.
+This can lead to tooth enamel decay, acid reflux, and even issues with blood sugar.
+Lastly, it can negatively interact with some medications.

 - Celery & Wheatgrass Juices: Similarly, consuming celery and/or celery juice may help break down kidney stones.
-Wheatgrass juice contains vital nutrients to cleanse the kidneys and also increase urine flow to help pass kidney stones more easily.
+Wheatgrass juice contains vital nutrients to cleanse the kidneys.
+It can also increase urine flow to help pass kidney stones more easily.

-- Dandelion: This flower has also been shown to help eliminate waste, increase urine output, and one study even showed it could help prevent formation of kidney stones.
+- Dandelion: This flower has also been shown to help eliminate waste, increase urine output.
+One study even showed it could help prevent formation of kidney stones.
 Having dandelion root tea can be a great herbal tea to consider.

 - Dietary Changes: Making dietary changes such as reducing salt intake, increasing fiber intake, consuming calcium-rich foods, and reducing animal protein can help to prevent the formation of kidney stones.
 Also avoid high oxalate foods (such as spinach and chocolate), which you can read more about here.
 While it may be impossible to cut certain food items out, combining 'good' and 'bad' items can still help prevent these minerals from binding to form stones.